-Rabbit needed Antelope's horns for a trumpet, so he persuaded her to marry him.
+Rabbit wanted Antelope’s horns to make a trumpet, so he persuaded her to marry him.

 “Now let’s make a love-feast!”
 Rabbit said.
 “I’ll get into the pot and stew over the fire, then you.”